zopefoundation/zc.zk/src/zc/zk/README.txt

 containing it dies.
 De-registration is automatic.

-When registering a server, you can optionally provide server (node) data as additional keyword arguments to register_server.
+When registering a server, you can optionally provide server (node) data as additional keyword arguments to register.
 By default, the process id is set as the ``pid`` property.
 This is useful to tracking down the server process.
 In addition, an event is generated, providing subscribers to add properties as a server is being